Frequently Asked Questions

 . . . . .

 More about our fees and the cost of therapy:

-Advancing clinical excellence is costly—it demands time, money, attention, and other valuable resources.
-Just as therapy is a considerable investment on your part—i.e., your time, money, attention, future, etc.—the people who undertake this calling also make a substantial and life-long investment into their chosen career path.
+Advancing clinical excellence is costly—it demands time, finances, attention, and other valuable resources.
+Just as therapy is a considerable investment on your part—i.e., your time, finances, attention, future, etc.—the people who undertake this calling also make a substantial and life-long investment into their chosen career path.
 For example, many of our therapists have devoted decades of their life to their educational pursuits alone.

-In addition to their therapy compensation, most WWT therapists receive health and wellness benefits, a continuing education stipend, paid-for trainings, and a host of other benefits to encourage self-care and stress less.
+In addition to their therapy compensation, most WWT therapists receive health and wellness benefits, a continuing education stipend, paid-for trainings, and a host of other benefits to encourage self-care and exemplary stress management.